The Russia Investigations: More Pleas, More Charges — Any More Preparation?

 Should somebody do something?

 Mueller's office changes the Russia imbroglio every time it acts.
-Few things, though, so far have created such a political reaction as the indictment of the Russian social media influence-mongers.
+Few things, though, so far have created such a political reaction as the indictment of the Russian social media influencemongers.

 President Trump acknowledged the active measures after changing his position many times.
 Members of Congress began to call for more action.
 And although Attorney General Jeff Sessions has recused himself from the DOJ Russia investigation, he got back into the game too.